cngshow/komet/README.md

 git clone https://cshupp@vadev.mantech.com:4848/git/r/ISAAC-rest.git

 In rails root you will find a file called setup.bat.template.
-Move this file to setup.bat, then you will need to modify the following environment variables:
+Move this file to setup.bat, then you will need to modify the following environment variables:<br>
-Download jdk if you don't already have it for line 4 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+Download jdk if you don't already have it for line 5 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 GEM_HOME : (this is in line 2, make sure you create the directory you reference)<br>
 JAVA_HOME : (Line 4)<br>